-The University of Divinity’s Human Research Ethics Committee is appointed by the University Council under Regulation 2 and has oversight of human research ethics throughout the University in accordance with the National Statement on Ethical Conduct of Research Involving Humans.
-The HREC maintains a set of working procedures.
+The University of Divinity’s Human Research Ethics Committee is appointed by the University Council under Regulation 1 and has oversight of human research ethics throughout the University in accordance with the National Statement on Ethical Conduct of Research Involving Humans.

 The ethical and legal responsibilities of researchers towards research participants should reflect the values of integrity, respect for persons, beneficence and justice.

-All HDR students must apply for HREC clearance or HREC exemption.
-All academic staff undertaking research projects involving human subjects must apply for HREC clearance in accordance with the National Statement.
+All academic staff and HDR students undertaking research projects involving human subjects must apply for HREC clearance in accordance with the National Statement.

 When is approval needed?

 ‘Human research’ has a broad definition and includes research conducted with or about people, or their data or tissue.
-You need ethics approval if you are a University staff member or a postgraduate student and want to conduct certain research activities involving humans.
+Ethics approval is required by University staff members and research students who want to conduct certain research activities involving humans.
 These include, but are not restricted to: